Coen-Lab/exp-control-board/Version3/README.md

 ## General notes

-This board was designed by [Max Hunter](https://maxhunter.me/), to the specifications of Philip Coen.
-It  is designed both with features that are universally applicable to experimental rigs, as well as some features which may not (but may) be useful outside the Coen Lab.
-In particular, the entire board costs less than the commercial equivalent of some single features (e.g. constant current delivery, or a thresholded, adjustable photodiode circuit).

-If purchased directly from Max, you will receive:
+If purchased directly from Max, you have received:

 - 24V, 220W power supply
 - Photodiode (2-pin)
 - Temperature sensor (3-pin)
-- ECB Version 2 with the following features
+- ECB Version 3 with the following features
     - Temperature-controlled PID Peltier cooler output with overheat protection
     - Two fixed 12V, 3A power rails for auxiliary devices, with switchable on/off outputs
     - Four variable 3-24V, 3A power rails for auxiliary devices, with switchable on/off outputs